 Pickleball Ladder App

-Running the ladder itself—challenge rules, score entry, placement math—lives on the ladder software page.
+Running the ladder itself, challenge rules, score entry, placement math, lives on the ladder software page.
 If your club also runs a season calendar with the same roster, read how weekly leagues carry standings forward week over week.
+New to the format?
+The ladder tournament app organizer guide walks through weekly setup, pod assignments, and how to avoid the spreadsheet trap.

 What players want from a ladder app